 - Brookings Main Campus

-Agriculture communication graduates have a broad understanding of global challenges and issues related to food systems and agriculture and the ability to communicate these topics through their journalism training.
+Agricultural communication graduates have a broad understanding of the agriculture industry and its challenges, along with effective communication and journalism skills to share these topics with others.
 They hold a wide variety of communications related positions in agribusiness, advertising, marketing, news media, and public relations.

 Is it for you?